-The college does not have a full-time IT faculty and instead, it relies on part-time faculty.
-While relying on part-time faculty creates a challenge, it eliminates the high cost associated with hiring a full-time faculty.
-This contributes to making the IT a low-cost program that generates an annual net income of \$5000.
+The IT program does not have full-time faculty: it utilizes adjunct faculty for core and elective courses.
+While relying on part-time faculty creates a challenge, it eliminates the high cost associated with hiring full-time faculty, thus making the IT program a low-cost program that generates an annual net income of \$5,000.